Learn about us in our video, or read our story below.

-- Provide affordable counselling for the community, asking only for a donation according to means and so removing any financial barriers.
+- Provide affordable counselling for the community, according to means, therefore removing any financial barriers.

 - Provide both short and long-term counselling, enabling people to reach a place of wholeness before ending.

 - Provide a spiritual element to the counselling for those who request it.

 Elaine and Steve started in faith and prayer with the encouragement and support of many praying and giving friends.
 By October 2003 they had chosen a name, designed a logo, become a company limited by guarantee and a charity with 6 trustees.
 Initially they were welcomed into the Hope Centre in Harrogate Town and began to see clients there and build the team; however, they soon needed to find larger premises.